Xenonwizard/dinohash-perceptual-hash/README.md

 NOTE: we suggest using `git clone ... --depth 1` while setting up the repository since there were large files in previous commits that might cause git to malfunction

+## Node.js Implementation
+To use the Node.js package look at the README in the `node_package` folder

 ## Setup
 Install the latest version of PyTorch according to your OS.
 Then run
 ```